rfsheffer/PoolRooms/README.md

 - LethalLevelLoader : https://github.com/IAmBatby/LethalLevelLoader

 # Attributions and licenses
-The plugin was initially based on Badhamknibbs SCP dungeon code which can be found here: https://github.com/Badhamknibbs/SCPCB_DunGen_LC
+The plugin was initially based on Badhamknibbs SCP dungeon plugin code which can be found here: https://github.com/Badhamknibbs/SCPCB_DunGen_LC

 Water Shader: